Filming For Easy Dub

 - In the making-of documentary for The Wrong Trousers, Nick Park mentions how handy it is to have shots where characters are speaking from offscreen or are holding up a newspaper in front of their face or something.

 - An episode of The Simpsons about Superbowl XXXIII had everyone cover their mouths with beer mugs as obviously as possible when mentioning the Falcons or Broncos by name, a nod to the animation being done long before it was known what teams would be playing.
 The gag is then extended to Bill Clinton's status as Presidentnote and Hillary Clinton's status as his wifenote .

 - The low animation budget for Danger Mouse meant that characters would often speak when seen from behind or in silhouette or otherwise with their mouths obscured, especially in the early series.
 This is most obvious in scenes taking place in Danger Mouse's car; Penfold can only be seen from the nose up, while Danger Mouse frequently turns his head at just the right angle to hide his mouth while speaking.

-- On the Oscar telecast of 1996, the Oscar for Animated Short Subject was presented by Beauty, Beast & Chip from Beauty and the Beast.
+- On the Oscar telecast of 1996, the Oscar for Animated Short Subject was presented by Belle, Beast & Chip from Beauty and the Beast.
 When it came time for "the Oscar goes to..."
 Chip held the paper with the winner's name in front of his mouth as he read it out.

 - They did it again years later when Woody, Buzz and Jesse from Toy Story 2 handed out the same award.